Carnage for Christmas

 Carnage for Christmas is a 2024 Australian holiday horror film directed by Alice Maio Mackay from a screenplay by Mackay and Benjamin Pahl Robinson.

 Premise

 Over the Christmas holiday, true crime podcaster Lola visits her home town for the first time since her gender transition.
 She becomes entangled in the town's mystery to discover whether the ghost of a historic murderer has returned.

+Production

+Mackay was influenced by The Hardy Boys/Nancy Drew Mysteries and Murder, She Wrote.

 Release

 Carnage for Christmas premiered at the Salem Horror Fest on May 4, 2024, screened at the 48th Frameline San Francisco International LGBTQ+ Film Festival as part of the Frameline Fangs program on June 22, 2024, and at the 28th Fantasia International Film Festival on July 19, 2024.

 Reception

 In his review on Screen Anarchy, J Hurtado said "Alice Maio Mackay may have reached the tipping point where her films can find that broader audience without sacrificing the edge that makes them unique, and Carnage for Christmas is evidence that she's just going to keep getting better."